AnatolySamaris/BoolBoolator/README.md

 The first that you see when open the BoolBoolator is... a common calculator interface:
 ![image](https://user-images.githubusercontent.com/92950839/172052246-08674670-bfd7-49db-a459-93db88ce7f5b.png)

-Let's enter some boolean expression using the buttons here (you can also insert some copied expression into the input line):
+Let's enter something using the buttons here (you can also insert some copied expression into the input line):
 ![image](https://user-images.githubusercontent.com/92950839/172052339-70b378cd-475e-48ed-a414-95431df4f8d8.png)

 Press the '=' button and...